electron/trop/docs/usage.md

 1. Open a bugfix or feature pull request to `master`
 2. Add backport label(s) to the pull request (ex. `target/2-0-0`)
 3. `trop` will add this pull request into the corresponding column of the `watchedProject` in your config file.
-4. You or a co-contributor reviews and merges the pull request into `master`
+4. Your pull request is reviewed and you or a co-contributor merges it into `master`
 5. You create a new comment with the following body: `/trop run backport`
 6. `trop` will begin the backport process for target branches you have specified via labels
 7. `trop` will automatically open pull requests containing `cherry-pick`s of the code into the backporting branches you specified in your labels (in this case, `2.0.0`).